 As you can see, after age 70, term grows expensive and difficult to obtain.
-It’s possible that life insurance for an 80-year-old person in great health might find it worth it to pay the premiums in order to obtain financing for a business or for some other financial reason, but it’s not that typical.
-After a typical retirement age, you will probably have better luck seeking cheaper life insurance quotes for senior citizens with a smaller whole life policy.
+It’s possible that to find life insurance for seniors over 80 years old in great health that might find it worth it to pay the life insurance premiums in order to obtain financing for a business or for some other financial reason, but it’s not that typical.

 These are sample rates for the same female Texan for $50,000 in whole life at different ages:

 - 70: $250

 Universal life is similar to whole life because they are both permanent life insurance policies that don’t expire after a term.
 Universal life is more transparent about how the cash value can grow, so people tend to buy it when they want both coverage on their lives and a sort of savings product.

 If you’re interested in universal life, these sample rates for the same woman and for $250,000 with a preferred plus rate might be helpful:

 - Age 70: $733

 Insurers often also offer no exam life insurance policies that only ask a few questions on the health application.
 Typically, you’ll get offered the best rates if you’re healthy and have the exam; however, if you’re not likely to qualify for preferred rates, you may just prefer to skip the exam and get standard quotes.